Depression

 Our highly experienced psychologists and counsellors are committed to working – respectfully, compassionately, and at a pace that works for you – to understand the root of your depression and find ways to help you cope.
 Counselling and psychotherapy can provide you with a safe space to explore your thoughts, feelings and emotions deeply, freely and without judgement, or bias.

 For mild depression, counselling and talking therapy may offer appropriate support.
 If your depression is more complex, is connected to a pre-existing mental health condition, history of trauma, or has been diagnosed as clinical depression, we recommend clinical psychology or psychotherapy.
-These provide a more structured and depth approach to support you to navigate the complexities of your depression.
+These provide a more structured and depth-based approach to support you in navigating the complexities of your depression.

 Naturopathy